Building a Serverless Wedding Photo Gallery using AWS Lambda, S3 and DynamoDB

 The GSI1PK

-is used as a hot key 😬 for listing the gallery photos in sorted processed timestamp order - using the last evaluated key as a marker to progressively provide the next batch of gallery photos to the client.
+is used as a hot key 😬 for listing the gallery photos in sorted processed timestamp order, using the last evaluated key as a marker to progressively provide the next batch of gallery photos to the client.

 Photo Upload and Resizing

-Uploaded photos are stored within an initial upload S3 bucket using pre-signed form POST requests, which are generated by the API based on a supplied pre-request by the client.
+Uploaded photos are stored within an initial upload S3 bucket using pre-signed form POST requests, which are generated by the API based on a pre-request supplied by the client.

 Upon successful photo upload, the resulting s3:ObjectCreated